-The barriers are down, providing an open passageway.
-Upon receipt of an authorization signal from the access control system, the barriers remain down and will allow a single passage in the authorized direction.
+The barriers are retracted into the cabinet, providing an open passageway.
+Upon receipt of an authorization signal from the access control system, the barriers remain retracted and will allow a single passage in the authorized direction.

 If a user attempts to pass through the turnstile without receipt of an authorization signal, the turnstile will detect an unauthorized passage.
-The unauthorized presence alarm will sound and the barriers will move to close the passageway.
+The Unauthorized Presence alarm will sound and the barriers will move to close the passageway.
 Normally Open mode is very rarely used by customers and should only be used in select application.